Training and Development Manager What They Do

 Just the Facts

-Plans, directs, and coordinates the training activities of an organization.
+Plans, directs, or coordinates the training and development activities and staff of an organization.

 This career is part of the Business, Management and Administration cluster Administrative and Information Support pathway.